elisp: Standard Regexps

 non-‘nil’.
 Otherwise it returns a default value based on the

-values of the variables ‘sentence-end-double-space’ (
+values of the variables ‘sentence-end-double-space’ (See

 Definition of sentence-end-double-space),